-The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences; and until the date when control ceases iv Fund management v Loss of control
+The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences; and until the date when control ceases iv Fund management

 The entities within the group manage and administer assets and other investment vehicles on behalf of investors.
 The financial statements of these entities are not included in these consolidated financial statements except when the Group controls the entity.